dhuvarak-sharma/RTL-Design-And-Synthesis-Sky130/README.md

 This repository contains my personal lab notes and documentation from the **VSD Sky130 RTL Design and Synthesis Workshop**.
 Over the course of this workshop, I learned how to simulate, synthesize, and optimize digital logic designs using industry-standard open-source tools — all based on the **Sky130 process node** by SkyWater Technology.

-This was my first time working with RTL design tools, and I documented each day's work carefully so that anyone (including future me!) can follow along and reproduce the results.
+This was my first time working with RTL design tools, and I documented each day's work carefully so that anyone can follow along and reproduce the results.

 ---